lindenb/jvarkit/docs/SwingIndexCov.md

       A SAM Sequence dictionary source: it can be a *.dict file, a fasta file indexed with 'picard CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
-    --version
+    --roi, --bed
+      BED file with regions of interest, to plot --version
       print version and exit